Indigenous storytelling in North America

 Indigenous cultures in North America engage in storytelling about morality, origin, and education as a form of cultural maintenance, expression, and activism.
 Falling under the banner of oral tradition, it can take many different forms that serve to teach, remember, and engage Indigenous history and culture.
 Since the dawn of human history, oral stories have been used to understand the reasons behind human existence.
 Today, Indigenous storytelling is part of the broader indigenous process of building and transmitting indigenous knowledge.

-Storytelling offers an opportunity to continue traditions by passing down stories through oral and written ways.
-It's beneficial for future families with storytelling because they will be able to continue the ways that were once used and use stories as a way to learn traditional lifestyles and practices.
-Storytelling is an attempt to reinforce values and beliefs and has a chance for future generations to have a connection to their ancestral roots through stories.
-Due to colonialism, it made it hard to keep traditions, so the only way that it could be taught is through stories.
-"Stories provide a means by which American Indians can identify and reconnect with ancient tribal traditions.
-Traditional Native stories have been handed down within a tribe for centuries and often have extremely ancient origins.
-These stories may reflect social and physical environments that existed in preservation eras and long before, thus giving present-day listeners insight into past realities."

 Though different Indigenous cultures have different oral traditions, across the board Indigenous peoples in North America interpret oral traditions similarly because they encode basic values that are consistent across cultures.
 Some common themes of oral traditions include respect for elders, origins, and respect for the environment.
 Oral traditions educated younger generations and maintained indigenous social, spiritual, and cultural systems for ten thousand years.
 According to Bastion and Michaels, colonialism, through the spread of disease and disenfranchisement, reduced the indigenous populations of North America, though their stories sustained.

 Currently, Indigenous groups are using storytelling to reclaim their histories, push back against colonial narratives, and draw attention to issues such as environmental protection, often through indigenous collaboration.